smpickett/particle_ssdp_server/README.md

 More about SSDP can be found here: https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol

-SSDP is a great way of broadcasting the functionality and location of your device to other devices on the network
+SSDP is a great way of broadcasting the functionality and location of your device to other devices on the network.

 ![Network Discovery in Windows](/readme_example_network.png)

 ## Basic Example
-#### in application.ino
+#### in SimpleExample.ino
 ```
 #include "ssdp.h"